pillymcford/pillymcford.github.io/_services/metal-panels.md

 **The Craft:**  Each step, from planning to install, makes our metal roofs a work of art that stand the test of time:

-* A careful layout plan for panels and trim.
+1. A careful layout plan for panels and trim.
 Each piece is ordered to fit, and has a home.
-* The right tools for the job, from hand seamers and welting irons, to a power seamer and a snap table.
+2. The right tools for the job, from hand seamers and welting irons, to a power seamer and a snap table.
-* No pinch points
+3. No pinch points for water to stall out and pool up.
-* Crisp, clean details.
+4. Crisp, clean details.
 Our guys do origami with metal.
 High and tight, every time.
-* Trim/flashing
+5. Perfect flashing will always save the day